 Keep the kids entertained with a ride on either the Ferris wheel or carousel while capturing the view from the top.
 There are also fun photo opportunities throughout including giant wooden nutcrackers, the light tunnel, the Christmas countdown, and Winter wonderland, a brand new pop-up activation sponsored by interact.
 This instillation allows visitors to create and take part in an animated photo of the 3D Winter Wonderland scene.

-Of course, one of the best aspects of any Christmas Market is the food and there’s no shortage of tasty choices here!
-Fuel up on artisan grilled cheese sandwiches, turkey legs, classic Canadian poutine, potato tornados (an entire potato spiralled onto a skewer and topped with your choice of seasonings), Vienna-style schnitzel sandwiches, and my personal favourite, spicy chorizo or Oktoberfest sausages grilled on a huge circular grill perched atop a wood-burning fire pit.
+One of the best parts of any Christmas Market is the food, and there’s no shortage of tasty choices here!
+Fuel up on artisan grilled cheese sandwiches, turkey legs and classic Canadian poutine.
+Or opt for potato tornados (an entire potato spiralled onto a skewer and topped with your choice of seasonings), Vienna-style schnitzel sandwiches, and spicy chorizo or Oktoberfest sausages grilled on a huge circular grill perched atop a wood-burning fire pit.

 No Christmas Market would be complete without a beer garden to wash all that tasty food down, and the Toronto Christmas Market has a handful to choose from.
 Snuggle up with your loved one beside a fire pit and grab a traditional glass of Glühwein (mulled wine) and soak in your surroundings.
-If mulled wine isn’t your drink of choice, you can opt for a hot toddy, holiday spirits, or good ol’ fashion beer from Mill Street Brewery.
+If mulled wine isn’t your drink of choice, grab a hot toddy, holiday spirits or good ol’ fashioned beer from Mill Street Brewery.
 Their Vanilla Porter or Coffee Stout are great choices on a cold winter day.